kethan1/Blogger101/README.md

 To Run:

+Prerequisites:

+Python 3.3 and newer
+Pip

+Instructions:

 Download this repo and unzip the folder.

-Then, `cd` into the repo folder, and run `pip install -r requirements.txt`.
+Then, `cd` into the folder, and run `pip install -r requirements.txt` to install the needed packages.
 After that, create an apiTokens.txt file with the following format:

 ```
 Imgur_ID: [Imgur ID API Key Here]